Salome (software): Available features

-SALOME offers many features, including a powerful open source parametric CAD modeller, a multi-algorithm mesh generator/editor, a computational code supervisor, and many data analysis and processing tools.
+SALOME offers many features, including an open source parametric CAD modeller, a multi-algorithm mesh generator/editor, a computational code supervisor, and other data analysis and processing tools.

 Most of the modules are accessible both through the GUI and Python script.
 However, some modules remain dedicated to a purely scripted use (via python script).
 Here is the list of the available modules of SALOME 9.9 and that are also accessible via Python scripts :